Security Architecture

 Explicitly out of scope

 Content-level threats.
 AGLedger validates structure, not business content.
+Zero content inspection is a deliberate boundary, not a gap.

 Infrastructure compromise.
 OS, network, and physical security are the customer’s responsibility.

-11. Compliance mapping
+14. Compliance mapping

 ISO 27001Annex A controls A.8, A.9, A.10, A.12